What is an industrial water chiller?

 As we’ve mentioned above, water chillers are part of cooling systems which, in turn, are responsible for removing unwanted heat from a source.
 There are a number of applications where this can be useful, including:

-• Chemical and pharmaceutical manufaturing
+• Chemical and pharmaceutical manufaturing: Ensuring optimal conditions for production processes.

 applications_industrial_water_chiller

-How does an industrial water chiller work
+How does an industrial water chiller work?

 An industrial water chiller works through a series of essential components, which include compressor, condenser, expansion valve, and evaporator.
 These work to circulate a refrigerant, which is in charge of removing heat from a space or an operation.